fibroid tumors diet foods healthy

 • This field is for validation purposes and should be left unchanged.

-Our specialized interventional radiologists perform the procedure outpatient, so there is no hospital stay.
+Our specialized interventional radiologists perform the procedure in an outpatient setting, so there is no hospital stay.
 The procedure will last about one hour, during which you will be asleep.
 During recovery, you can resume light activities as soon as you feel up to it.
 Most women return to work or regular daily activities in 7-10 days.

 Other benefits of the UFE procedure at Fibroid Institute include: